Andy Hayt/NBAE, courtesy of Netflix

 Today, MJ is the owner of the Charlotte Hornets franchise.
 His Nike contracts turned him into a billionaire.
 He still loves a cigar.

 Scottie Pippen wasn’t paid his value with the Bulls during his career, and was ripped off in retirement by a financial adviser who earned a stint in jail for fraud.
-He’ll never need to pay for a drink in Chicago.
+Still, he’ll never need to pay for a drink in Chicago.

 Steve Kerr went on to win two titles as a player with the San Antonio Spurs (including one in 1999 with Andrew Gaze, who recounts a fun night on the town with the shooter in his autobiography A Kid, A Ball, A Dream).
 As head coach of the Golden State Warriors, he had created a dynasty with three titles in four years.
 Count ‘em.
 That’s eight titles.